Author Guidelines

 References

-Number references in the order cited as Arabic numerals in parentheses on the line.
+Number references in the order cited as Arabic numerals in square brackets on the line.
 Only literature that is published or in press (with the name of the publication known) may be numbered and listed; abstracts and letters to the editor may be cited.
 Other materials, such as manuscripts submitted, unpublished data, personal communications, and the like, should not be cited.

 List all authors up to seven, using "et al." when the number is greater than seven.